Introduction

 For those who are not yet familiar with Docker, official documentation is available here, along with installers for every supported platform.

-Assuming that your Docker environment is ready, the next step is to create a container with a PostgreSQL installation.
+Assuming your Docker environment is ready, the next step is to create a container with a supported database installation.

-To accomplish this, we provide an example of a docker-compose file located in the scripts folder at the root of this repository.
-You may use this file to create a new container and populate it with data.
+To accomplish this, we provide an example of a docker-compose file located in the scripts folder in the root of this repository.
+You can use this file to create a new container and populate it with data.

-The file contains information about a PostgreSQL and a SQLServer containers to start.
+The file contains information about a PostgreSQL, SQLServer and MySql containers to start.

 In the same folder, you will also find an sql folder containing some SQL scripts.
 These scripts will be automatically detected by the docker-compose file and used to fill the tables of the examples.